Australian rules football in the United States: Punt into America: 1991–1995

-US local matches and National League: 1996–1998
+U.S. local games and National League: 1996–1998

-The first match between two local US clubs was played in 1996 between Cincinnati and Louisville.
+The first match between two local U.S. clubs was played in 1996 between Cincinnati and Louisville.

 In the first year the Mid American Australian Football League was formed.

 Many of the local players had found out about the game in the 1980s on television and ESPN.
 Although the local game grew, ESPN no longer broadcast AFL matches, and in response the lobby group AFANA was formed.

 In 1997, the first club national championships were held in Cincinnati.
 Nashville hosted the first Australian Grand Final Festival in the same year.
 The United States Australian Football League (USAFL) was formed in 1997 to govern the code in the country.

 In the early years prior to affiliating with the AFL, the USAFL chose to brand the game as "Footy" to differentiate it from rugby and was the governing body promoted itself by the informal name "US Footy", this is what many players and the media also refer to it as.